securefederatedai/openfl/docs/about/features_index/fed_eval.rst

 |productName|'s Support for Federated Evaluation
 -------------------------------------------------

 |productName|, a flexible framework for Federated Learning, has the capability to perform federated evaluation by modifying the federation plan.
-In this document, we will show how OpenFL can facilitate this process through its task runner API (aggregator-based workflow), where the model evaluation is distributed across various collaborators before being sent to the aggregator.
+In this document, we will show how OpenFL can facilitate this process through its Task Runner API, where the model evaluation is distributed across various collaborators before being sent to the aggregator.
 For the task runner API, this involves minor modifications to the ``plan.yaml`` file, which defines the workflow and tasks for the federation.
 In particular, the federation plan should be defined to run for one forward pass and perform only aggregated model validation

 In general pipeline is as follows: